 Observe data in the DCs and Factories table

-- Click the In use tab and open the DCs and Factories table.
+- Open the DCs and Factories table.

 The table now contains records with the new DCs.